SirPlease/L4D2-Competitive-Rework/README.md

   * Like the title says, you now simply just aim at the rock.
 You no longer have to "lead" your shots.

 > **Additional Fixes:**
+* Added "**mv_maxplayers**" that replaces sv_maxplayers in the Server.cfg, this is used to prevent it from being overwritten every map change.
+  * On config unload, the value will be to the value used in the Server.cfg
 * Fixed **!forcematch** causing the Server to crash if a custom builtinvote was currently active.
 * Fixed players being able to duplicate Survivors by using "**jointeam charactername**" when it was already taken.
 * Fixed the **playermanagement** plugin causing issues with creating bots and leaving the server full with bots called "k9Q6CK42".